siderolabs/talos/website/content/v1.0/bare-metal-platforms/digital-rebar.md

 #### Bootenv BootParams

-We're using some of Digital Rebar build in templating to make sure the machine gets the correct role assigned.
+We're using some of Digital Rebar built in templating to make sure the machine gets the correct role assigned.

 `talos.platform=metal talos.config={{ .ProvisionerURL }}/files/{{.Param \"talos/role\"}}.yaml"`